eyeware/cookiecutter-cpp/README.rst

 Output
 ------

-There are some instalation requirements that need to be addressed, namely locating libraries for linking.
+There are some instalation requirements that need to be addressed, namely locating libraries for linking and setting rpath linux, check in windows.

 There are several possible instalation use-cases: